biojava/biojava.github.io/wiki/GSoC:AAPropertiesComputation.md

 -   Check the attribute values to ensure that symbols are single character and do not repeat themselves.
--   Also check to ensure that element/isotope names define are also found in ElementMass XMl file.
+-   Also check to ensure that element/isotope names define are also found in ElementMass XML file.
 -   Mass and counts are also checked to make sure that they are \> 0.

 Skype call notes